Malir1988/Monitoring/README.md

 ## Pre-information
 - For the example setup we use the created docker network: "kovan".
 Every container needs to be in the same network as the chainlink node to ensure the communication between all of them.
 - For creating the files we used `nano` but you can also easily create the files with `vim`
+- You need to copy the files of this github inside of your system.
+Just copy the sourcecode inside after you created the file by following the guide.
 ## Create Directorys
 first of all you need to create the Directorys for all necessary files.
 ```bash